-- prior to the match clear the scoreboard - display points or penalties as soon as signaled by the referee, paying close attention to the colour of the offensive athlete (blue or white); the referee may indicate the colour by pointing to the red/blue or white tape - there are no limits to the number of YUKOs which are cumulative - there is a maximum of two technical WAZA ARIs - the following list shows the penalties with their technical equivalent:
+- Prior to the match, clear the scoreboard - Display points or penalties as soon as signaled by the referee, paying close attention to the color of the offensive athlete (blue or white); the referee may indicate the color by pointing to the red/blue or white tape - There is a maximum of two technical WAZA ARIS - The following list shows the penalties with their technical equivalent:

+Penalty Equivalent

-Penalty Equivalent HANSOKU MAKE IPPON 3 SHIDO = hansokumake IPPON 2 SHIDO
+HANSOKU MAKE IPPON IPPON

+3 SHIDO = hansokumake

+2 SHIDO 1 SHIDO

-- 1 SHIDO - a warning for non-combativeness is recorded on the scoreboard as Shido. - intervention by the physician as signaled by the referee (according to majority rule) must be recorded on the board by the medical indicators. (see Medical Staff) - Never remove the results (whether technical or penalties) before the contestants have left the competition area. - When in doubt, stand up to signal to the referee that you need clarification.
+- A warning for non-combativeness is recorded on the scoreboard as a yellow card. - Intervention by the physician as signaled by the referee must be recorded on the board by the medical indicators (see Medical Staff) - Never remove the results (whether technical or penalties) before the contestants have left the competition area - When in doubt, stand up to signal to the referee that you need clarification.

 POSITION: TIMEKEEPERS (2-3 per mat)

 REPORTING TO: Tournament Assistant Director

 SUPERVISING: Timing of Match & Hold down

-OUTSIDE LIAISON: Referees
+OUTSIDE LIAISO N: Referees

 Note: Needed only if manual scoreboards are used.

 When time is controlled manually, there are four timing clocks/timers per mat:

-☐ duration of match☐ osaekomi (2)
+☐ duration of match

+□ osaekomi (2)

-☐ reserve clock/timers
+□ reserve clock/timers